mayubao/KuaiChuan/README_EN.md

 ## What is AnyShare

-AnyShare has two point to transfer file:
+AnyShare has two point to transfer files:

-1. transfer file from android device 2 android device.
+1. transfer files from android device 2 android device.
-2. transfer file by the web.
+2. transfer files by the web.

 In the first point, I custome the protocol like http protocol, and every request has its header and its body. its header include file info, eg: length, size, path, screenshot(or thumbnail), and its body is the real file.

 In the second point, I custome the micro http server in android.
-And the file receiver can download files by the web browser.
+And the file receiver can download files via web browser.

 ## Test